 As a former City Councilor, I know firsthand that it is at the local level where essential services are provided.
 Residents look to their local police and fire departments to deliver public safety, to local schools to educate their children, to public works departments to plow and maintain roads, and to libraries, parks, senior centers and public works departments to maintain a high quality of life in our communities.

-During the Fiscal Year 2017 budget process I fought for additional local aid funding for our cities and towns.
+During budget deliberations over the last several years, I have fought for additional local aid funding for our cities and towns.
 As a result, the communities of Abington, Braintree, Holbrook, Rockland and Quincy have all seen increases in Chapter 70 (school funding) and in general local aid.

 I am a strong supporter of Chapter 90 funding, which supports local road maintenance and repair, and have advocated for a multi-year funding bill that would give greater stability and predictability to municipal leaders.
 I will continue to advocate for a longer-term vision in this area.